02 February 2026

 7. Finance

 a.
-To approve the payments made during June 2025 (list circulated to Cllrs prior to the meeting).
+To approve the payments made during January 2026 (list circulated to councillors prior to the meeting).
 See Appendix A

-It was proposed by JL, seconded by RM, and agreed unanimously to approve the payments.
+It was proposed by SC, seconded by WL, and agreed unanimously to approve the payments.

-It was proposed by AV, seconded by IG, and agreed unanimously to approve the purchase of 2 sets of pads and chargerpaks at a cost of £172.00 + VAT.
+It was proposed by SC, seconded by WL, and agreed unanimously to approve the renewal at a cost of £552.48 No VAT for the membership, and £170.00 + VAT for the training scheme.

-8. Planning Applications to consider as a Statutory Consultee (as detailed below and may include those received which required a decision before this meeting).
+8. Planning Applications to consider as a Statutory Consultee (as detailed below, may include those received which required a decision before this meeting or arrived after the close of the agenda).

 None received.